 In Mizpe Ramon we stayed far too long time without any good species.
 We tried to find a Hooded Wheatear that some French birders had seen but saw only a Mourning Wheatear that was already on our list.

 We were badly late from our schedule but of course we had to make several stops on the way again.
-A Subalpine Warbler was seen but unfortunately a Lesser Grey Shrike that Mika found managed to disappear before we saw it with Jände.
+An Eastern Subalpine Warbler was seen but unfortunately a Lesser Grey Shrike that Mika found managed to disappear before we saw it with Jände.

 In our well prepared desert place, Ha Mesar was a war going on!
 Israel army had a big training there and it wasn’t aloud to get out from the main road.
 So we really missed several species!
 Luckily we managed to see the same Bimaculated Larks again, before we hurried towards Yotvata – at least we had saved some time…